znss1989/serpent-slayer/_posts/2021-05-16-tackle-with-binary-trees-in-python.markdown

     return root
 ```

 Many different binary trees can have the same preorder traversal sequence.
-However, if an empty children is also marked in the preorder sequence, the reconstruction becomes doable, as the following.
+However, if an empty children is also marked in the preorder sequence (e.g. $$ [1, 2, null, null, 3, null, null] $$), the reconstruction becomes doable, as the following.
 ```python
 def reconstruct_preorder(preorder: List[int]) -> BinaryTreeNode:
     if not preorder: